-You may have heard a lot about intermittent fasting lately, but Intermittent fasting has been around since the 5th century, and recently exploded in popularity within the fitness industry in 2012.
-Intermittent fasting is a popular lifestyle choice due to its potential benefits for weight loss, body composition, disease prevention, and well-being.
-But for woman, especially those over 40, it’s important to understand how intermittent fasting impacts your hormones (those little messengers that control your metabolism) and your overall health.
+You may have heard a lot about intermittent fasting (IF) lately, but intermittent fasting has been around since the 5th century, and recently exploded in popularity within the fitness industry in 2012.
+Intermittent fasting is a popular lifestyle choice due to its potential benefits for weight loss, body composition, improved insulin sensitivity, disease prevention, and well-being.
+But for women, especially those over 40, it’s important to understand how intermittent fasting impacts your hormones (those little messengers that control your metabolism) and your overall health.
 So, let’s take a closer look!

 First, what exactly is intermittent fasting?